ilya-shevtsov/AWS-Elastic-Beanstalk-Ktor-Sample-Project/README.md

 <img src="README%20Images/server.jpg" width="400">

 The “Health” might be indicated as "Severe", but the server works.
-Now click the environment name, here you can see the couses of the "Health" status, update your project and most important here is where the URL of your server is shown.
-Its the link at the top that starts with the name of your project.
+Now click the environment name, here you can see the causes of the "Health" status, update your project and most important here is where the URL of your server is shown.
+It’s the link at the top that starts with the name of your project.

 <img src="README%20Images/url.jpg" width="400">

 You can copy the URL, add the path (/haha in our case) and you will get the response.
 That is it, now you have a working project.